• Free shipping on all orders

 Onions and Garlic

 Onions and garlic are two common ingredients in falafel, and they are both extremely dangerous for your dog.
-If your dog consumes these foods, he will likely experience digestive problems causing him to vomit.
+If your dog consumes these foods, he’ll likely experience digestive problems causing him to vomit.
 Drooling, irritation around the mouth, diarrhea, and abdominal pain are also common.
 However, the full severity of eating onions and garlic may take days to manifest.

 The most worrying feature of these ingredients is their potential to attack your dog’s blood.
 Onions and garlic have oxidizing components that can damage the red blood cell’s membrane, cause the cell to become unstable, and then destroy it.
 Red blood cells are crucial to the healthy function of your dog’s body, as they are instrumental in transporting oxygen throughout the body.
 If your dog’s red blood cell count drops, he can develop anemia.